phyver/GameShell/doc/mission.md

 ### `treasure-msg.txt` / `treasure-msg.sh` (optional)

 The file `treasure-msg.txt` is expected to be a UTF-8 encoded text file.
 It is displayed when the mission is successfully completed.
+If the terminal is wide enough, a fancy treasure chest is added to the left of the message.

-It can be used to inform the player that a treasure (i.e., a feature installed by `treasure.sh`) has been won.
+This can be used to inform the player that a treasure (i.e., a feature installed by `treasure.sh`) has been won.

 Instead of `treasure-msg.txt`, a script `treasure-msg.sh` can be used to generate a dynamic message.
 If it exists, `treasure-msg.sh` is sourced when the mission is successfully completed.
+Note that if this file finished with a non 0 return value, the `treasure.sh` file is *neither sourced nor installed*.

-A fancy treasure chest is added to the left of the message.
-The width of the message shouldn't be more than 45 characters wide.
+It can be used to avoid problems when some `treasure.sh` has some dependencies.

 ### `bin/` (optional)